adhavle-aws/account360/README.md

 ## Questions and contact

-For questions on AWS Bookstore Demo App, or to contact the team, please leave a comment on GitHub.
+For questions on AWS Account 360 App, or to contact the team, please leave a comment on GitHub.